Q&A: Quarantine rules, travel restrictions and immigration

-If an employee has an employer in Norway, they normally need to have an 80% position.
-If an employee has been laid-off, other rules may apply.
+If employee have an employer in Norway, they normally need to have an 80% position.
+If employees have been laid-off, other rules may apply.
 The immigration authorities have not yet concluded if being laid-off will have any consequences for your current work permit, renewals, or application for permanent residence.
 However, employees do not need to report to the UDI or the police if they are laid off.

 What happens if the employment is terminated?